 For my two dogs, they love this Hill’s Science diet dry dog food because they enjoy the chicken and barley flavor.

 Recommended by veterinarians, the Hill’s Science Diet Adult Sensitive Stomach Skin Dry Dog Food is made in the USA.
 This highly digestible dog food contains prebiotic fiber which promotes a healthy digestive system and supports a balanced gut microbiome.
 It is also packed with omega-6 fatty acids and vitamin E for a healthy skin and coat.

 You can also find dog treats that have flaxseed or chia seeds in them.
-Alternatively, many doggy owners will give their pooch a moderate amount of Brussel Sprouts or potato to help regulate their digestive system and help in bowel movements.
+Alternatively, many doggy owners will give their pooch a moderate amount of cooked butternut squash or potato to help regulate their digestive system and help in bowel movements.